Date of Award

 Section 1 provides an overview of the most recent history of the Canadian Church and Christian leadership development.
 Section 2 examines the Incarnation of Jesus Christ, through two key biblical passages.
 These will provide a basis for understanding the implications of the Incarnation for those who serve in Christian leadership.
 In Section 3, the writings and discoveries of St. Bonaventure are examined as a means to identify and developing a clearer understanding of the role of virtue in the life of a person.
 The importance of Complex Adaptive Systems in connecting virtue to leadership function is the subject of Section 4.
 The identification of key transitions from existing leadership practices, reflecting the virtues in the life of Jesus Christ, as identified by Bonaventure, is presented in Section 5.

 Persad, Deve, "Down to Earth Leadership: Influencing Communities Through the Virtues of Jesus Christ" (2016).
-Doctor of Ministry.
+Seminary Doctoral Programs.
 137.